Equivariant $A$-theory: Transfers on Waldhausen -categories

 By the previous section, the spectra $K(R_{hf}(X)^{hH})$ form a spectral Mackey functor.
 To construct $\bA_G(X)$ we simply need to check that the structure thus defined on $R_{hf}(X)^{hH}$ respects the subcategory of retractive $H$-cell complexes and the equivariant weak equivalences and cofibrations between them.

-\begin{df} Let $R^H(X)$ be the category of relative $H$-cell complexes $X \ra Y$.
+\begin{df} Let $R^H(X)$ be the category of $H$-equivariant retractive spaces $Y$ over $X$ with $H$-equivariant inclusion $i_Y$ and retraction $p_Y$.
+The morphisms are $H$-equivariant maps between these.
 The weak equivalences are those inducing weak equivalences rel $X$ on the fixed points for all subgroups of $H$.
 The cofibrations are the maps $Y \ra Z$ with the $H$-equivariant FHEP: there is an $H$-equivariant, fiberwise retract

 In particular, when $L \leq H$, the $L$-fixed points of a cofibration are a cofibration in $R(X^L)$.
-Finally, let $R^H_{hf}(X)$ be the subcategory of objects which are retracts in the homotopy category of $R^H(X)$ of finite relative complexes. \end{df}
+Finally, let $R^H_{hf}(X)$ be the subcategory of objects which are retracts in the homotopy category of $R^H(X)$ of finite relative $H$-cell complexes $X \ra Y$. \end{df}

+\begin{remark} As categories, we have an equivalence $R^H(X) \simeq R(X)^{hH}$ by \autoref{rxhh}.
+But $R^H(X)$ has fewer cofibrations and weak equivalences.
+The subcategories $R^H_{hf}(X)$ and $R_{hf}(X)^{hH}$ are also distinct -- the first one is defined using finite $H$-cell complexes, the second defined using spaces whose underlying nonequivariant space is a finite cell complex.
+These differences are the reason why $\bA_G(X)$ and $\bA_G^{\textup{coarse}}(X)$ are not equivalent. \end{remark}

 We want to define an action of spans on $R^H_{hf}(X)$.
-From the previous section, each span $S$ over $G/H$ and $G/K$ acts on the larger category $R^H(X) \simeq R(X)^{hH}$.
-It will suffice to describe this action explicitly, and check that it respects the subcategory $R^H_{hf}(X)$ and its Waldhausen structure.
+From the previous section, each span $S$ over $G/H$ and $G/K$ already acts on the larger category $R(X)^{hH}$.
+It therefore suffices to check that these actions are exact with respect to the more refined Waldhausen structure coming from $R^H(X)$, and preserve the more restrictive finiteness condition that defines $R^H_{hf}(X)$.